conan-io/docs/reference/commands/remove.rst

     $ conan remove zlib/1.2.11#latest:*
     # Removes all the zlib/1.2.11 package binaries only from the latest zlib/1.2.11 recipe revision

+    $ conan remove zlib/1.2.11#!latest:*
+    # Removes all the zlib/1.2.11 package binaries from all the recipe revisions but the latest one

     $ conan remove zlib/1.2.11:<package_id>
     # Removes the package binary <package_id> from all the zlib/1.2.11 recipe revisions